Dodgers star Trevor Bauer, on leave amid assault probe, was subject of previous protection order

-A police report obtained by The Post shows that in 2017, during an incident at Bauer’s apartment, the Ohio woman attempted to show officers photos of injuries to her eyes that she said were caused by Bauer, who played for Cleveland at the time.
+A police report obtained by The Post shows that in 2017, during an incident at Bauer’s apartment, the Ohio woman attempted to show officers photos of injuries to her eyes that she said were caused by Bauer, who played for the Cleveland Indians at the time.
 The police arrested her for underage drinking.
 (The woman was an adult but not of legal drinking age; The Post is not specifying her age in order to not disclose identifying details.)
 There is no indication in the report of what, if anything, police did to investigate her allegations.

 The Post also obtained copies of messages Bauer allegedly sent the woman, which her lawyers said prompted her to seek an order of protection.
 “I don’t feel like spending time in jail for killing someone,” reads one.
 “And that’s what would happen if I saw you again.”

-Note: Correction: A previous version of this story said the Ohio woman’s representatives declined to comment on whether she had spoken to MLB.
-Her representatives told The Post the woman has assisted MLB but declined to comment further, citing the ongoing investigation.